 The crystal glasses are tuned to partials 12, 13, 14 and 15 of the overtone series based on a low Dflat, a chord which is heard several times during the course of the work set to the words ‘Requiem aeternam’.
 The glasses are microtonally tuned to approximate the actual pitch of these partials in the ‘chord of nature’ as it is usually called.
 This chord of nature produced by the choir, the marimba and the crystal glasses is the musical equivalent of Utopos, which the Hellenic texts describe as "a place full of light, a green pasture full of refreshment, from which pain and sorrow are absent".
 We often wonder what—if anything—lies beyond the great divide that physical death is.
 We are so preoccupied with daily existence that we do not stop to think that physical life as we know it may be nothing more than a dream in which the soul enacts its own fantasies within the domain of materiality; that reality may be a state that presently eludes us, for it may exist beyond the experience we call death.
 It is with this understanding that Everlasting Light is offered to the memory of Elmer Iseler and to the memory of all those who in the future may be commemorated through and by this work.
 Special thanks to Wayne Strongman, my friend and long time supporter, who inspired, instigated and saw this project through from its beginning to its final fruition; to Niki Goldschmidt, Artistic Director of Music Canada 2000 and The Canada Council for making possible the commission of this work; and last, but not least, to the Elmer Iseler Singers, the soloists and my wife, percussionist Beverley Johnston, for turning this work into reality (or dream, depending on how one views life).

 "This is the work that I would like to hear performed at my own funeral."
 Larry Adler after hearing a performance of Everlasting Light by the English Chamber Choir on March 8, 2001 at Queen Elizabeth Hall, London, UK.
-[Everlasting Light is based on Greek Orthodox and Roman Catholic funeral texts].
+[Larry passed away five months later, on August 6 of that year.
+His wish was not honoured.]

 As far as I was